mei-manzo/Backend-Server-Two/README.md

 Instructions:

-You will need to configure the server with your client credentials so that the app.
+You will need to configure the server with your client credentials so that the app renders your company's data.
 Go into index.js and update the following with your information:

 var auth0 = new ManagementClient({
     domain: 'YOUR_DOMAIN',